Ploiești: Geology

-The Mio-Pliocene Zone in the Ploiești region has been exploited for hydrocarbons and coal since the 19th century.
-The zone extends from the flysch on the north to the Moesian Platform on the south.
-The zone is marked by alternating deposits of clay, marl, shale and sand, conglomerate, salt and limestone.
-Structural traps and stratigraphic traps are formed from salt diapirism which gave rise to anticline folds and faulting.
-There are four major alignments of the anticlines, all parallel to the Carpathian Range.
-Pliocene sands are the main oil and gas producers, in particular the Meotian (60%) and Dacian (29%), followed by the Miocene Sarmatian (5%) but some oil exists in Miocene Helvetian and Oligocene sandstones.
-Major producing structures include Moreni-Gura Ocniței, Băicoi-Țintea and Boldești.
+The Mio-Pliocene Zone in the Ploiești region has been heavily exploited for hydrocarbons and coal since the 19th century.
+Geologically, this structural zone extends from the northern flysch nappes to the southern Moesian Platform.
+The sedimentary sequence is characterised by alternating deposits of clay, marl, shale, sand, conglomerate, salt, and limestone.

+Subsurface structural traps and stratigraphic traps were formed primarily by salt diapirism, which generated faulting and complex anticline folds.
+These anticlines follow four major structural alignments running parallel to the Carpathian Range.
+Pliocene-age sands serve as the primary regional oil and gas reservoirs—specifically the Meotian stage, which accounts for approximately 60% of production, and the Dacian stage, accounting for 29%.
+These are followed by the Miocene Sarmatian stage at 5%, with minor petroleum accumulations occurring in Miocene Helvetian and Oligocene sandstones.
+The primary producing structures in the district include the Moreni–Gura Ocniței, Băicoi–Țintea, and Boldești fields.